Skip to content

 Omitting getkloak.io/hosts allows the secret to be sent to any destination.

-The base manifests include conservative resource defaults suitable for development and testing:
+The default Helm values include conservative resource defaults suitable for development and testing:

 Controller (DaemonSet):